gdal raster create

 Positional arguments:

--o, --output <OUTPUT> Output raster dataset (created by algorithm) [required]
+-o, --output <OUTPUT> Output raster dataset [required] [not available in pipelines]

 Common Options: